yas-sim/fd-capture-lite/README.md

 # fd-capture-lite

+## !
+This project is still WIP and in early stage !

 This project is a simplified version of [floppy_disk_shield_2d](https://github.com/yas-sim/floppy_disk_shield_2d).
 The FD-capture-lite has the following features:
 - 2D/2DD floppy image capturing feature